mit-pdos/sigmaos/cpython3.11/Doc/library/concurrent.futures.rst

 asynchronously executing callables.

-The asynchronous execution can be performed with threads, using :class:`ThreadPoolExecutor` or :class:`InterpreterPoolExecutor`, or separate processes, using :class:`ProcessPoolExecutor`.
-Each implements the same interface, which is defined by the abstract :class:`Executor` class.
+The asynchronous execution can be performed with threads, using :class:`ThreadPoolExecutor`, or separate processes, using :class:`ProcessPoolExecutor`.
+Both implement the same interface, which is defined by the abstract :class:`Executor` class.

 .. include:: ../includes/wasm-notavail.rst